What airline fare classes tell you about your ticket

 - W and P: premium economy

-As an example, here’s the mileage accrual chart for American Airlines when you credit a British Airways flight to the carrier’s AAdvantage program on or after Jan.
-1, 2019:
+As an example, here’s the current mileage accrual chart for American Airlines when you credit a British Airways flight to the carrier’s AAdvantage program:

 As you can see, the lowest three fare classes (G, O or Q) only award you 25% of the miles flown.
 If you book a round-trip flight from Miami (MIA) to London-Heathrow, you’ll cover a total distance of 8,850 miles.
 However, that would only give you 2,213 miles.
 Booking into a fare class at the next level would double those earnings.